-This Maui hiking trails post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Maui hiking trails post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 If you are looking for a little bit of adventure on your Maui vacation, try hiking!

 I’ve pulled together the most popular hikes on Maui that are perfect for tourists wanting to see some unbelievable sights on this gorgeous Hawaiian island.

 These Maui easy hikes are perfect half-day adventures, so you’ll still have the energy to play at the beach, drive around Maui, go on a tour, or simply relax by the pool.

 So keep reading to see all the best hikes in Maui!

 Don’t have time to read a bunch of Hawaii blog posts and reviews?
 Here are some of our top picks for visiting Maui.

 Popular Maui Tours/Activities